Tory Belleci: Early life

 Belleci has a long history of working with fire and explosives.
 At an early age, his father showed him how to make a Molotov cocktail.
 Later, he accidentally set part of his house on fire with a homemade flamethrower.
 When he was 19, he was nearly arrested for setting off a homemade pipe bomb near his parents' home in Seaside, California.
 The officer encouraged the young Belleci to find a way of expressing his love for explosions and special effects that did not involve getting arrested.

-Belleci was raised as and remains a devout Catholic.

 Career

 Early work

 In 1994, after graduating from San Francisco State University's film school, he started working with Jamie Hyneman at M5 Industries.
 Belleci worked as a stage manager, running errands and cleaning the shop, but quickly moved up the ranks.
 A few years later, he started work at Industrial Light and Magic (ILM).
 Belleci worked for ILM for eight years as a model builder, sculptor, and painter.
 Belleci began work on Discovery Channel's MythBusters in 2003, doing work behind the scenes and, in the second season, was featured as part of the show's build team.
 In the show's third season, he received on-screen credit.
 In 2005, Belleci persuaded fellow ILM veteran Grant Imahara to join the show, following the departure of original cast member Scottie Chapman.

-Belleci worked on: the Matrix trilogy, Van Helsing, Peter Pan, Starship Troopers, Galaxy Quest and Bicentennial Man.
+Belleci worked on the Matrix trilogy, Van Helsing, Peter Pan, Starship Troopers, Galaxy Quest and Bicentennial Man.

 One of his short films, SandTrooper, has appeared on Syfy and in the Slamdance Film Festival.